johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/tags/1.3.0/readme.txt

 `[table field-name="your table field name" post-id="option"]`

+= Third party plugins issues =

+The table field stores the table data as a JSON string in postmeta.
+This can lead to situations where the table plugin prevents third party plugins to update, copy or otherwise storing the tables data.

+Third party plugins may using update_post_metadata() on table fields data wich removes backslashes by default.
+Without applying wp_slash() to the value before update_post_metadata(), the JSON string of the table data would break because backslashes are part of the JSON data syntax escaping quotation marks in content.

+To prevent that issue, the table field plugin checks on every update_post_metadata() if the content value is from a table field and still is a valid JSON string.
+If not, update_post_metadata() will fail and throw an error message, that explains the issue.

+In same cases, the table JSON string is just part of serialized data by a third party plugin.
+The JSON string check of the table field plugin prevents storing that data as well even though the data JSON string may is correct.
+You could disable the check using the following code in the wp-config.php file.
+But then the table data are no longe protected from destroing by update_post_metadata().
+Use the following code only, if you understand the risk…

+`define( "ACF_TABLEFIELD_FILTER_POSTMETA", false );`

 == Installation ==

 This software can be used as both a WP plugin and a theme include.